 To leverage the shopping experience, fashion stores can make use of in-store pickup.
 Click and collect began as a fantastic compromise between the simplicity of online shopping and the ability to browse for products during free time.
 This is ideal for consumers who do not want to wait at home for deliveries or pay delivery rates for little items (such as accessories).
 Moreover, fashion boutiques can also significantly reduce the return/exchange rates, as customers can have a chance to check the products at the pick-up location before leaving the store.

-Click and collect services, which were first popularized by high-street stores, have become so popular that they’ve even been offered by online-only companies like ASOS.
+Click and collect services, which were first popularized by high-street stores, have become so popular that online-only companies like ASOS have even offered them.
 ASOS has collaborated with Collect+ to offer a “Click and Collect” service that allows users to pick up their purchases at one of 4,500 participating retailers, including Spar.
 Customers who use the Click and Collect option at check-out will have 10 days to pick up their order from the local store where it was delivered.

 Beverage shops, such as coffee stores, are the next type of business that should implement in-store pickup.
 When planning to buy a drink as a takeaway, for example, customers often expect to receive it right away.
 By enabling click and collect, coffee shop owners can make the takeaway service faster, as customers don’t have to wait in lines to order drinks.
 During the COVID-19 pandemic, click and collect is even a way for beverage shops to survive after lockdown restrictions.